dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 ```

 ### Function name
-De style convention for function names in the DSL is `snake_case`.
+The convention for function names in the DSL is `snake_case`.
-When you deviate from this convention, it can't be guaranteed that the correct style convention for a specific programming languages could be followed.
+When you deviate from this convention, it can't be guaranteed that the correct style convention for a specific programming languages will be used.

 ## Convert
 To translate DSL-testplans to JSON-testplans for TESTed, a Python script can be used, which is part of TESTed.
-This script could be found on the [GitHub repository](https://github.com/dodona-edu/universal-judge) of TESTed.
+This script can be found on the [GitHub repository](https://github.com/dodona-edu/universal-judge) of TESTed.
-The script could be execute with one of the following commands (and combinations) in the root directory of the GitHub repository:
+The script can be execute with one of the following commands (and combinations) in the root directory of the GitHub repository:
 ```bash
 # Standard input - standard output
 $ python3 -m tested.translate_dsl < testplan.yaml > testplan.json